 At Smiles Unlimited, we welcome children and strive to make visits to the dentist enjoyable, friendly, playful and pain free.

 Our dentists at Fairfield and Gregory Hills are professionally trained in dentistry for children and make it a priority to assist you and your child with optimal dental care.
 We firmly believe in becoming a friend to your child and supporting your family's dental health.

-We invite you as a parent to be present during all appointments, to ensure that both you and your child leave our practice informed and educated on the options available and how and why we perform the necessary treatments.
+We invite you as a parent to be present during all appointments, to ensure that both you and your child leave our practice informed and educated on the options available and how and why we perform the necessary dental treatments.